Beginning Efforts in La Crosse County

 “The first step for us was to build our foundation and learn as much as we could about ACEs and the building blocks of resilience,” said Jen Schlegel, Training Manager at Marine.
 “From there, our wheels started turning on ways we could implement these ideas.
 It has been imperative that we have representatives from so many parts of the organization in our group, including Collections, Training, Communications, Financial Counseling, and Lending.
 Having such a diverse and passionate group has driven these initiatives.”

 Marine has already introduced Motivational Interviewing training to all new employees.
-This training provides the skills needed to fully understand someone’s story, without any judgement or assumption.
+This training provides the skills needed to fully understand someone’s story, without any judgment or assumption.
 The first step in helping someone build a strong future for themselves is helping them understand why they have made certain choices in the past.

 Additional resiliency-building initiatives Marine has launched or plans to launch: